theQRL/api.theqrl.org/INSTALLSITE.md

 # API Docs site

 Install instructions for the development build site.
-This is probablly broken and should'nt be used but for reference
+This is probably broken and shouldn't be used but for reference

 ## Build steps